Gnosder/Gaming/HeroesHomebrews.md

 ## Spell Casting

 You gain the ability to cast spells.
-You gain the talents Cantrips and 1st Circle Spells as well as 1 other spell casting augment of your choice.
+You gain 2 of: Cantrips, 1st Circle Spells 1, 1st circle spells 2.
 In additon you must choose one of the following power sources for you magic:

 - Your power is granted to you from the divine, be it nature or a God.
 You gain 1 blessing and 1 anathma from chapter 9.
 - Your power is inate, originating from a powerful or immortal ancestor.
 You must choose a bloodline from chapter 9.